bredele/brick-examples/Readme.md

-# Lego examples
+# Brick examples

-  > bundle of useful examples for lego
+  > bundle of useful examples for Brick

 ## Installation